neotypes/neotypes/docs/src/main/tut/docs/streams.md

 # Streams

-**Neotypes** allows to stream large results by lazily consuming the result and putting elements into a stream.
+**neotypes** allows to stream large results by lazily consuming the result and putting elements into a stream.
-Currently, there are two implementations of streaming supported out of the box - [Akka Streams](https://doc.akka.io/docs/akka/current/stream/index.html)  [FS2](https://fs2.io/).
+Currently, there are two implementations of streaming supported out of the box - [Akka Streams](https://doc.akka.io/docs/akka/current/stream/index.html) & [FS2](https://fs2.io/).

 ## Usage